sowmya2024432/CODTECH-task2/README.md

 Determine Letter Grade: Convert the average grade into a letter grade based on a predefined grading scale (e.g., A, B, C, D, F).

 Compute GPA: Translate the average grade into a Grade Point Average (GPA) on a standard 4.0 scale.
+OUTPUT: Welcome to the Student Grade Tracker!
+Enter the subject or assignment name (or type 'done' to finish): maths  Enter the grade for maths:85 Enter the subject or assignment name (or type 'done' to finish): science  Enter the grade for science:95 Enter the subject or assignment name (or type 'done' to finish): english  Enter the grade for english:87 Enter the subject or assignment name (or type 'done' to finish): hindi  Enter the grade for hindi:92 Enter the subject or assignment name (or type 'done' to finish): done

+maths:85.0
+science:95.0
+english:87.0
+hindi:92.0
+Average Grade:89.75
+Letter Grade:B
+GPA:3.00